Frequently Asked Questions

 No, we are not a provider of personal loans.
 We do, however, help our plan members apply for personal loans via our Personal Loan Assist service, if they have decided that a personal loan will help them to improve their lives in some way, and can afford to keep up with the loan repayments.

-We recommend that all members wait until we have performed the credit profile assessment that is free after signing up and take action on any information and issues that affect their credit score and overall creditworthiness before asking us to submit their details to a partner loan provider as this increases their chance of success.
+We recommend that all members use the detailed monthly credit report and other information supplied via our members portal and take action on any information and issues that affect their credit score and overall creditworthiness before asking us to submit their details to a partner loan provider as this increases their chance of success.

 If I sign up as a member, can you guarantee that I will get a personal loan?